MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

   - GWL Raster Creation
   Function: Creates groundwater surface rasters from water well data
   - Project Creation
   Function: Sets up a Wellogic water well project (MICHIGAN ONLY) around a given area to be used for maps and cross-sections.

+**ArcGIS_Pro_TrainingDocument_XSEC_ONLY_YYYYMMDD**

+  This is an instructional document for creating cross-sections only.
+Applicable for most users.

+**ArcGIS_Pro_TrainingDocument_WellogicData_YYYYMMDD**

+  This is an instructional document designed for creating projects out of data from the Wellogic water well database.

+**Templates**

+  This folder incudes several formatting and symbology files for symbolizing several of the toolboxes outputs which include:

+  - GWL Colors
+  Function: Folder containing several symbologies for different well types and time periods of groundwater levels
+  - Cross_Section_CoordinateSystem.prj
+  Function: Custom coordinate system for the cross-sections.
+This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the cross-section that were not created using the MGS toolbox
+  - LithologyClasses_YYYYMMDD
+  Function: Symbology for borehole polygons
+  - LithSticks_UPDATE_YYYYMMDD
+  Function: Symbology for borehole lines
+  - NAD_1983_Hotine_Oblique_Mercator_Azimuth_Natural_Origin.prj

+  Function: Custom coordinate system for the cross-sections.
+  Function: Custom coordinate system for the project creation tool.
+This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the project that were not created using the MGS toolbox
 ---

 ### **SAMPLE PROJECT**